MicrosoftDocs/power-automate-docs/articles/automation-center-copilot.md

 - Copilot is currently only available in Dataverse environments based in the United States.
 - Copilot might return wrong or incomplete data and FetchXML queries.
 - Copilot is initially only capable to answer questions about desktop flow activity such as errors, machines, and past and current runs.
 - In multi-turn conversations, Copilot keeps context of the last five question only.
-If you encounter wrong or incomplete results, consider resetting the conversation.
-More information: [Clear previous prompt context to start over](#clear-previous-prompt-context-to-start-over).
+If you encounter wrong or incomplete results, consider [resetting the conversation](#clear-previous-prompt-context-to-start-over).
-- Multi-turn conversations aren't supported for generative answers (Documentation skill).
+- Multi-turn conversations aren't supported for generative answers (documentation skill).
 - For queries that return large result-sets, Copilot might not be able return or render the result.

 ## See also